What is AMP (Accelerated Mobile Pages)?

 - Increase engagement and conversions resulting from faster and better mobile experiences.

-- Reduce the load on your servers as AMP caches CDN and responds to most search results.
+- Reduce the load on your servers as AMP caches CDN caches and accesses the most Search results reacts.

 - Provide a way for your content to be better presented in the AMP carousel on mobile search results.